armornick/express-wiki/README.md

 * Pages which list all posts of a certain category.
 Special pages in the category are not included.
 Optionally uses `category.swig` template.
 * A page which redirects to another url.

+**NOTE**: in order for everything to work properly, please don't use any javascript keyword as page slug.
+It is allowed, but it might break the swig templates.

 ## Theming

 Themes are subdirectories of the views directory and are made with the SWIG template language.
 Only a template with the name `page.swig` is required.
 Optionally, it is possible to specify an `index.swig` template for the home page or a `special.swig` template for special pages.
 Special pages can

 In the template, links pointing to `/theme` are redirected to the assets directory of the theme.
 This makes it possible to distribute themes as simple zip files (or folders).

+The templates currently also have access to the following helper functions:

+* getPagesForCategory: takes a category as argument, and returns all the pages in that category.
+Categories are case-sensitive.

 Themes for the admin area are not possible at the moment.